klp18/adfs-mobileid/README.md

 The trace file `inst\setup_trace.log` in the installation folder records what the setup program was doing.

 ### Step 3b: Manual installation of Mobile ID Authentication Provider for ADFS

+Note: The version numbers in the commands may change on version upgrade.
+You may need to adapt the version parameters for your version.

 1. Download (or build) all DLLs (e.g. `MobileId.Adfs.AuthnAdapter.dll`) from the [binaries](../binaries), for example to `C:\midadfs\v1.0`.